 1. 85% of the respondents are in IoT adoption, and three-fourths of these have IoT projects in planning

 The Internet of Things has grown rapidly over the past few years due to its impact on business results.
-Powerful companies, such as Starbucks, have found success with IoT technology – read about it on our blog post, here.
+Powerful companies, such as Starbucks, have found success with IoT technology.
 The majority of decision makers approve of IoT because they have learned that it provides a strong ROI or return on investment.
 Professionals in IoT adoption predict that there will be a 30% ROI increase in about two years, and the critical drivers are AI, Edge Computing, and 5G.

 2. 88% of IoT Adopters believe IoT is critical to business success

 There are a few significant reasons why companies look to adopt IoT.
 The top four reasons are typically operations optimization, employee productivity, safety, and security.
 Companies have been shown to utilize IoT to manage the supply chain, assure quality, track assets, and enable sales as well.
 In general, developers view the Internet of Things to streamline processes and work more efficiently as an organization.